 Pennsylvania's annual average unemployment rate was equivalent to the national average throughout the 1990's.
-Slower economic growth caused the unemployment rate in the Commonwealth to rise to 6.2 percent in 1994.
-The resumption of faster economic growth resulted in a decrease in the Commonwealth's annual unemployment rate to 5.6 percent through 2003 peaking at 4.2 percent in 2000.
-From 1994 through 2003, Pennsylvania's annual average unemployment rate was at or below the Middle Atlantic Region's average.
-Since 2001 Pennsylvania's annual average was at or below both the Middle Atlantic and the United States.
-As of April 2004, the most recent month for which figures are available, Pennsylvania had a seasonally adjusted annual unemployment rate of 5.3 percent.
-The following table represents the annual non-adjusted unemployment rate in Pennsylvania, the Middle Atlantic Region, and the United States from 1994 through 2003.
+Slower economic growth caused the unemployment rate in the Commonwealth to rise to 5.9 percent in 1995.
+The resumption of faster economic growth resulted in a decrease in the Commonwealth's annual unemployment rate to 4.2 percent in 2000.
+Since that time, the combination of a recession and slow economic growth has pushed the Commonwealth's annual unemployment rate to 5.5 percent through 2004.
+From 1995 through 2004, Pennsylvania's annual average unemployment rate was at or below the Middle Atlantic Region's average.
+Since 2001 Pennsylvania's annual average has been at or below both the Middle Atlantic and the United States.
+As of September 2005, the most recent month for which figures are available, Pennsylvania had a seasonally adjusted annual unemployment rate of 4.8 percent.
+The following table represents the annual non-adjusted unemployment rate in Pennsylvania, the Middle Atlantic Region, and the United States from 1995 through 2004.